Gene Autry: Seminal Science Fiction Hero

 The opening credits for each episode identify Autry as “Radio’s Singing Cowboy.”
 Young costar Frankie Darro is listed next and would later portray Robbie the Robot in the classic sci-fi movie, Forbidden Planet (1956).
 Even younger fourteen-year-old costar Betsy Ross-King is described as “World Champion Trick Horse Rider,” which, apparently, she once was although you’ll be hard-pressed to find any information about her, googling or otherwise.

 And finally, in the first few episodes, the “Scientific City of Murania” is also credited as if it, too, was a character in the story.
 Constructed as a miniature set, Murania hosted futuristic-looking buildings, painted backdrops, and flashing lights.
 Giant elevators ascend and descend to and from the surface accompanied by a funny un-theremin-like whistling sound.
 Scientific indeed.

 Inhabited by citizens dressed in Roman-style togas and pointy hats, Murania also boasts giant robot servants who swing hammers and open doors a lot.
-As an interesting sidebar, these ridiculous looking mechanical men were taken out of storage from the set of the 1933 Clark Gable/Joan Crawford musical, Dancing Lady.
-Which begs the question: Could Dancing Lady also be an early and influential work of science fiction cinema?
+As an interesting sidebar, these ridiculous-looking mechanical men were taken out of storage from the set of the 1933 Clark Gable/Joan Crawford musical, Dancing Lady.
+This begs the question: Could Dancing Lady also be an early and influential work of science fiction cinema?

 Radio Ranch: Location, Location, Location